 Good tennis players do not necessarily make good tennis instructors.
 Good teachers make good tennis instructors.
 Some of the best tennis instructors don’t play tennis at all.
 However most of the instructors that you find at your local club are certified tennis teaching professionals, often called tennis pros.
 It doesn’t mean that they played professional tennis, but that they have been trained to teach tennis.

-The most important thing in finding someone to help you with your tennis game is to match up your personality type and style.
-You will get the most from a tennis lesson if you work with someone who is compatible with your personality, style, work ethic, etc. If you are an aggressive personality, and the tennis pro is laid back, it might seem like a mismatch, but in reality, the difference may help to bring a new dimension to your game, and could in fact be the best choice.
+The most important thing in finding someone to help you with your tennis game is to match up your personality type and playing style.
+You will get the most out of a tennis lesson if you work with someone who is compatible with your personality, style, work ethic, etc. If you are a high strung personality, and the tennis pro is laid back, it might seem like a mismatch, but in reality, the difference may help to bring a new dimension to your game, and could in fact be the best choice.

 The following are different styles of tennis instructors that you may come across.
 One is not better than another, they are just different.

 Run.
 Run.
 Run.
 This type of lesson has you running more than playing.
 You’ll get a good workout, but might not learn as much tennis as you want.

 Good for someone who knows how to hit the ball and wants to groove in their strokes.
 The pro will feed lots of balls and you hit one after the other after the other.

 This is one of the best places for a beginner to start.
 If you don’t know how to correctly stroke the ball, you should start with the basics.

-The above types of lessons and drills may be best served in a group setting, such as a clinic, to help minimize the cost.
+The above types of lessons and drills often work best in a group setting, such as a clinic, to help minimize the cost.
 If you prefer specialized attention, then a tennis pro will be able to run you through any of these scenarios based on your goals and skill level.

-Tennis lessons can cost from $50 per hour to $150 per hour, which may or may not include court time.
+Tennis lessons can be expensive and the hourly rate may or may not include court time.
 You can share the lesson with a friend and pay slightly less.
-Group lessons or clinics are less than that, in the $20 range, and can last from 1-2 hours.
+Group lessons or clinics are less than that and can last from 1-2 hours.
 These are all good options, and depending on your budget, you may want to try them all.